maureensanchez99/CaSGC-Internship-2022/README.md

 ## Overview
 This internship is part of a <a href="https://casgc.ucsd.edu/?page_id=7229">NASA program</a> for California Community Colleges to expand and retain students’ interested in STEM.
 Students use micro‐computers (Arduino or Raspberry Pi) to teach hardware, programming, robotics, logic, and teamwork.
 ## Project Objective
-The object of our project is to create an individual health monitoring system for astronauts on long haul missions using Arduinos and various sensors.
+The objective of our project is to create an individual health monitoring system for astronauts on long haul missions using Arduinos and various sensors.
+With the development of this device, astronauts can see real time data on how their body is doing in response to their surrounding environment.

 ## Reference Projects
 These are past Arduino projects that we referenced to when creating the hardware design, selecting our parts, and the code implemention of our project.